netbox-community/netbox/docs/api/overview.md

 ],
 ```

+A full list of non-fixed field filters can be found in the netbox source in `filters.py` in the subdirectory for the desired module, for example, `dcim` or `ipam`.

 For most fields, when a filter is passed multiple times, objects matching _any_ of the provided values will be returned.
 For example, `GET /api/dcim/sites/?name=Foo&name=Bar` will return all sites named "Foo" _or_ "Bar".
 The exception to this rule is ManyToManyFields which may have multiple values assigned.
 Tags are the most common example of a ManyToManyField.
 For example, `GET /api/dcim/sites/?tag=foo&tag=bar` will return only sites tagged with both "foo" _and_ "bar".

 ## Custom Fields